matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

     member b.GetEnumerator() = BitSetEnumerator<'Measure>(buckets)
 ```

-When we benchmark this approach we get the following:
+When we benchmark this approach, we get the following:

 ```
 |     Method |      Mean |     Error |    StdDev |   Gen0 | Allocated |